So you’ve decided to play the drums. Great choice! Drumming is an excellent activity for both your brain and your physical well-being.

-But, if you have a deeper desire to look further, I highly suggest reading about each kit before deciding.
+But, if you have a deeper desire to look further, I highly suggest reading about each starter kit before deciding.

 The table below shows my favorite picks, ranging from inexpensive to pricey.
 The Tama Imperialstar and Gretsch Catalina Birch are by far the best quality drums listed here, but are the most expensive.

 Best For Budget - Includes Cymbals, Pedal, Throne, and Drumsticks

 Editor's Choice - The Roadshow is a fantastic choice for beginning drummers - a perfect middle of the road drum set.
 Includes cymbals.

 For the more serious beginning drummer, the Imperialstar is a great choice.

 If you’re new to drumming, I’d stick with something cheaper, unless you know for a fact you have a serious passion for drumming.